miniOrangeDev/miniOrangeSAML-for-SonarQube/README.md

 # miniOrange-SAML-for-SonarQube
-Its a project repo, consist of sonarqube plugin project.
+It's a project repo, consist of sonarqube plugin project.
 It brings convenient way to configure SAML Single Sign On into SonarQube application.

 Currently it supports upto <b>SonarQube version 7.9</b>.
 SAML plugin compatible with the higher SonarQube version will be updated soon.